jacomago/bevy_experiments/README.md

-# Alien Cake
+# Cake Addict

 Based on [Rust in Action](https://www.manning.com/books/rust-in-action)

 ## short Description

-A dungeon crawler with proc-gen levels, and fighting other aliens.
+A dungeon crawler with proc-gen levels, and fighting the evil health gurus.

 ## Story

-You won't know what hit you, when laser toothed fat bulbous master of cake, Alien arrives.
+You won't know what hit you, when laser toothed fat bulbous master of cake, FatSam arrives.
 He has got what it takes, to destroy everyone in the dungeon, because he's so hungry.
 And what's at the centre of the dungeon, his dinner!

 ## Basic Game Loop

-1. Alien enters dungeon
+1. FatSam enters dungeon
 2. Explores to reveal map.
 3. Encounters enemies who he either fights and eats, or flees from.
 4. Find cake, and other food to level up.